dassuman729/CalorieCounting/README.md

   * ElvesRepository.cs is the class where input parsing and the calculation happens

   * FoodFactory.cs is a singleton class to store and generate unique Food name based on calorie value.
 (Two different foods may have same calorie though!
-I didn't thought about this situation while writing the factory.)
+I didn't think about this situation while writing the factory.)

   * Model classes are located inside CalorieCountingLibrary project